Intro to Identifying Animal Totems

 Whether you establish an animal totem according to your birth date, or if you connect with your animal guides via meditation or another encounter, rest assured that getting in touch with your personal animal is a profound investment.

-By focusing on the attributes of our totems, we internalize these traits and thus begin to externalize the very character we absorb from our totems.
+By focusing on the attributes of our totems and even meditating with our animal guides, we internalize these traits and thus begin to externalize the very character we absorb from our totems.

 Animals afford us visions of how our lives could be if we lived more simply and lived with a purity of thought and emotion.
 Therefore, incorporating animal totems into our lives not only affirms our positive ideals but also aids in the attainment of higher life goals.

 © Copyrighted.
 All Rights Reserved.

 This page on your totem animal tips is in response to a question from someone newly exploring the realm of animal energy.
 Read the full article here.

 This article discusses what a totem is, and why.
 Get more about totem meanings here